awsdocs/aws-lambda-developer-guide/doc_source/API_FunctionConfiguration.md

 Required: No

  **LastUpdateStatus**   <a name="SSS-Type-FunctionConfiguration-LastUpdateStatus"></a>
 The status of the last update that was performed on the function\.
+This is first set to `Successful` after function creation completes\.
 Type: String
 Valid Values:` Successful | Failed | InProgress`
 Required: No